AquaToken/aqua-airdrop-utils/README.md

 ### Generator module

-Generates a file with airdrop transactions based on input parameters.
+Generates a CSV file with airdrop transactions based on input parameters.

+Here `asset` represents a unique Stellar asset to be distributed in the airdrop campaign.

+`base_amount` represents the minimum reward amount in `asset` to be distributed to one eligible account.
+Additional reward multipliers may be applied to this amount.

+`accounts_list_file` is a CSV file with the list of accounts in format `GARE...WE4I, #` where # is the reward multiplier that should be applied for account.
+Each new account should be listed on a new line.

 ```
 python airdrop_script.py